obniz/obniz/README.md

 ```

 ## Example: integrate web services
-Easy to integrate web servies like Dropbox, Twitter.
+It is also easy to integrate web services like Dropbox and Twitter and hardware.
 ```javascript
 // save data from obniz to dropbox var obniz = new Obniz("0000-0000");